Abortion in Portugal

 Results of the 2007 Portuguese abortion referendum by district.

 Abortion laws in Portugal were liberalized on 10 April 2007, allowing an elective abortion to be provided if a woman's pregnancy has not exceeded its tenth week.
 There is a three-day waiting period for abortions.
 President Aníbal Cavaco Silva ratified the law allowing abortion, recommending nevertheless that measures should be taken to ensure abortion is the last resort.
 Despite the liberalization of the laws, as of a 2011 survey, many doctors were refusing to perform abortions – which they are allowed to do under a conscientious objection clause.
-Abortions at later stages are allowed for specific reasons, such as risk to woman's health reasons, rape and other sexual crimes, or fetal malformation; with restrictions increasing gradually at 12, 16, and 24 weeks.
+Abortions at later stages are allowed for specific reasons, such as risk to a woman's health, rape and other sexual crimes, or fetal malformation, with restrictions increasing gradually at 12, 16, and 24 weeks.

 History and progression of legislation

 Laws previous to the carnation revolution

 Abortion was established as illegal in Sebastian of Portugal's Regimento de Quadrilheiros (1570), during the Aviz dynasty period.
 This law was then transposed, with little change, to Philip I of Portugal's Ordenações Filipinas, during the Iberian Union period.
 During the Constitutional Monarchy, the article 358 of the Penal Code of Portugal (1852) defined and prohibited abortion, which was punished with time in prison and considered, as a mitigating factor, abortions that were done to hide the dishonor of the mother.
 The Penal Code of 1886 transposed, with little change, the abortion law of 1852.

 During the Estado Novo, the 358 article of the 1886 Penal Code was still in force.
 A law in 1927 (Decreto de Lei 13/470) regulated medication abortion by requiring medical prescription.
 Another law (Decreto de Lei 17/636), in 1929, prohibited the sale, without medical prescription, and advertising of any substance that had abortion as its off-label use.
 In 1942, a new law extended these limitations to any medical accessory that could be used to cause abortion.